 12.1 Where employees have exercised their statutory right to become members of the Local Government Pension Scheme, the Council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
 The Council contributes to the Local Government Pension Scheme for all its employees equally.
 The rate of contribution is set by Actuaries advising the Lancashire Pension Fund and is reviewed on a triennial basis.
-From 2015/16 the employer contribution rate will be 14%, until the next triennial actuarial review.
-The employer contribution is further supplemented by a fixed lump sum contribution to the pension fund each year, which in total for 2015/16 will be £204,000.
-This lump sum payment is a contribution towards the Ribble Valley share of the deficit on the pension fund.
-The employee contribution rates, which are defined by statute, as at 1 April 2014 are:
+For 2019/20 the employer contribution rate will be 16.5%, until the next triennial actuarial review.
+In addition a lump sum payment is made as a contribution towards the Ribble Valley share of the deficit on the pension fund.

+The employee contribution rates, which are defined by statute, as at 1 April 2018 are: